School Policies

 Installation Equipment

-All requests for installation equipment from the Technical Specialist in C105A must be made by email and are handled on a first-come, first-served basis.
+All requests for installation equipment from the Technical Specialist in C105A must be made through the FV Production/Installation Reservation Form a week in advance.

 Equipment returned late will result in a late fee of $50 per day.
 Each day thereafter will be an additional $50 late fee charge.